A Natural Solution to Aviation Fuel Spills

-The best response is good preparation.
-This includes what we have discussed about monitoring equipment for potential error.
-It also involves preparing yourself and employees for an accident with proper training.
+Our findings show that the best response is good preparation.
+This includes what we have discussed about monitoring equipment for potential errors.
+It also involves preparing yourself and your employees for an accident with proper training.
 Lastly, make sure you have the personal protective equipment (PPE) on hand in good working order.

 If there is a spill, you will want to assess where the source of the spill is.
 If it is safe to do so, turn off any nozzles and close any leaks to prevent the spill from becoming larger.
 This will make the process of cleaning up easier and more manageable.
 If possible, try to contain the spill in a safe container.
 Carefully move equipment, objects, and people away from the spill so they will not be harmed.

 Once you have taken the initial steps to stop the spill, it is best to call OPG+ Quick Response Team to help reduce the risk of harm to people and the environment.
-Cleanup must happen quickly when aviation fuel spills occur.
+Based on our first-hand experience, cleanup must happen quickly when aviation fuel spills occur.
 Make this step easier by having the number of the response team on hand, or easily accessible, at all times.
 You can reach OPG+ at (844) 444-8899.